angular-redux/store/docs/quickstart.md

   }
 }
 ```

+> Note that we're also using a Redux middleware from the community here:
+> [redux-logger](https://www.npmjs.com/package/redux-logger).
+This is just to show
+> off that `@angular-redux/store` is indeed compatible with Redux middlewares as you
+> might expect.
+>
+> Note that to use it, you'll need to install it with `npm install --save redux-logger`
+> and type definitions for it with `npm install --save-dev @types/redux-logger`.

 Now your Angular app has been reduxified!
 Use the `@select` decorator to
 access your store state, and `.dispatch()` to dispatch actions: